AnCoSONG/TEC_Official/README.md

 # TEC_Official
-This is a repo of TEC club official page.
+This is a repo of TEC club Sichuan University official page.